irthomasthomas/owasp-social-osint-agent/README.md

     cd owasp-social-osint-agent
     ```
 2.  **Set up Configuration (`.env` file):**
-    Create a `.env` file in the project root by copying the example below.
+    Create a `.env` file in the project root by copying the example.
 Fill in your own API keys and credentials.

     ```dotenv
     # .env